MichaelTong/michaeltong.github.com/_posts/2014-03-27-a-combined-song-from-concert-of-jay-chou.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/TixHYua3XCI" frameborder="0"> </iframe>

-#### For Chinese Mainland:

-<iframe height=498 width=510 src="http://player.youku.com/embed/XNjA3NDQ1NzMy" frameborder=0 > </iframe>

-By the way, Youtube has changed its interface again, feel kinda hard to get used to it... of course, for absence of youtube for so long a time... :(
+By the way, Youtube has changed its interface again, feel kinda hard to get used to it... of course, for absence of youtube for so long a time...
+Sadly, I can't add the video from Youku...:(